 During the third trimester levels of the hormone relaxin increase and contribute to loosening of the joints in order to accommodate for the enlarging uterus, growing baby and later for birth.
 This loosening of the joints whilst completely normal and healthy during pregnancy can also decrease the stability of the joints and further change posture.
 As a result, certain muscles tighten in compensation and this can be another source of discomfort.

-The chiropractors at Southern Region Chiropractic Mittagong and Goulburn have additional training in the treatment of the musculoskeletal conditions that affect the spine during pregnancy.
-Manual therapy such as chiropractic can help decrease pain during both pregnancy and labour and may assist in allowing the baby to be in the best position for birth.
-Treatment may include mobilisation, manipulation, soft tissue release, dry needling, ergonomic and activity modification advice, and the prescription of home exercises to reduce pain, improve function and help prepare a woman’s body for the delivery of her baby.
-The use of these techniques varies depending on the patient’s gestation, health and their personal preference’s.
+The chiropractors at Southern Region Chiropractic Mittagong and Goulburn have additional training in the treatment of the musculoskeletal conditions that affect the body during pregnancy.
+Treatment may include mobilisation, manipulation, soft tissue release, dry needling, ergonomic and activity modification advice, and the prescription of home exercises.
+The use of these techniques varies depending on the patient’s gestation, health and their personal preferences.